Mercy Coalition of West Sacramento

 ADAPTABILITY - We take joy in our agility when things don’t go as planned.
 (And let’s face it: things rarely go as planned.)

-FAITH - We believe in possibility, in each other, and that earnest love unlocks the spiritual, and vice-versa.
+LOVE - We believe in possibility, in each other, that love and kindness are the keys to successful recovery.

 Needs

 1) Funding for Emergency Food Bags (EFBs) – In 2023, MC provided 11,930 EFBs to the City of West Sacramento’s Project Homekey.
 However, the need continues to rise.
-While we are grateful for our community partners, we are unable to keep up with the increasing need.
-We need donors like you to help us meet this need, expand our capacity, and continue our mission here at MC.
+While we are grateful for our community partners, we are unable to keep up with the increasing cost.
+For context, at the beginning of 2024, we were serving 70 to 90 people a day.
+That number has grown to a staggering 120 people per day.
+As the need has grown, so of course has the cost.

 Equity Statement